You are currently viewing 10 amazing benefits of Paschimottanasana

 2. When it also becomes easy then you can clasp your hands over your feet by interlocking your fingers and rest your chin beyond the knees.

-3. When the above position also becomes easy then you can grip your left palm with your right hand or you can do it the other way around by gripping your right palm with your left hand.
+3. When the above position also becomes easier then you can grip your left palm with your right hand or you can do it the other way around by gripping your right palm with your left hand.

 4. The advanced practitioners can even extend their hands on the floor and join the thumbs beyond the outstretched feet while keeping their chin resting beyond the knees.